 For each solution endpoint, you configure a contract that defines the handling of these remote execution context “messages” on the service bus and the security that should be used on that endpoint.
-Service bus messages are received at an endpoint using one of the supported contracts listed below.
+Service bus messages are received at an endpoint using one of the supported contracts listed here.

-- A queue contract provides a message queue in the cloud.
-With a queue contract, a listener does not have to be actively listening for messages on the endpoint.
+A queue contract provides a message queue in the cloud.
+With a queue contract, a listener doesn’t have to be actively listening for messages on the endpoint.
 For queues, there is a destructive read and a non-destructive read.
 A destructive read reads an available message from the queue and the message is removed.
-A non-destructive read does not remove a message from the queue.
+A non-destructive read doesn’t remove a message from the queue.

-- A REST contract is similar to a two-way contract on a REST endpoint.
+A REST contract is similar to a two-way contract on a REST endpoint.

-- Similar to a queue except that one or more listeners can subscribe to receive messages from the topic.
+Similar to a queue except that one or more listeners can subscribe to receive messages from the topic.

 To use these contracts, you must write your listener applications using the Microsoft Azure SDK v1.7 or later.

-© 2014 Microsoft Corporation.
+© 2016 Microsoft.
 All rights reserved.
+Copyright